jenna-tb-ekwealor/academic-kickstart/content/projects/sexratios/index.md

 ---
-title: The photosynthetic effects of reduced UV on desert moss Syntrichia caninervis
+title: Extreme female-biased sex ratios
-summary: Year-long UV reduction field experiment on *Syntrichia caninervis* in the Mojave Desert
+summary: *Syntrichia caninervis* has one of the most extreme female-biased sex ratio of any plant, with as many as 17 females for every one male in some populations.
 tags:
 #- Field Work
 - Syntrichia